This guide will help you plan your ongoing return to the workplace as lockdown restrictions ease

 - A worker has been diagnosed as having coronavirus and there is reasonable evidence it was caused by work exposure.
 This must be reported as a case of disease.

 - An unintended incident at work has led to someone's possible or actual exposure to coronavirus, this must be reported as a dangerous occurrence.

 Such incidents are more likely to occur in a laboratory, health or care setting.
 HSE guidance does not suggest that every case of COVID-19 in the workplace is reported, and it is unlikely that extensive RIDDOR notifications will be made.
 Employers must consider the individual circumstances when they decide whether to report.

 It will be difficult for employees to prove that they contracted the disease travelling into work and that the employer should be liable.
 However, employers may be liable if employees can show that they were unnecessarily exposed to risk when there were alternatives available.

-Government advice is to use public transport wearing mandatory face coverings and employers may also consider, where possible:
+Government advice is to use public transport wearing face coverings in crowded places and employers may also consider, where possible: